TomTuff/restful-climbing/README.md

     - [`env_logger`](https://docs.rs/env_logger/0.10.0/env_logger/) - configure to write to `stdout`
 12. Admin processes: I don't think I need to worry about this for this project, unless/until I want to migrate databases.
 Maybe I should try that just for practice.
     - **Ok, this came up way earlier than I thought.** I should make the database schema using a database migration tool, and use git for version control of the database schema files.
 I'll try Liquibase.
 And I should use a common [`dotenv`](https://docs.rs/dotenv/0.15.0/dotenv/) for my database connection parameters, for both the migration tool, and my application code.
+    - Liquibase doesn't work with a `.env` file so I have my `liquibase.properties` and `.env` files keeping track of some duplicate info.